 ATS is committed to fostering highly sensitive, context-specific art in Texas and giving artists whose work doesn’t fit into a commercial economy the opportunity to experiment, make mistakes, and have questions.
 It’s not a financially sustainable model, and we don’t plan on making it last forever; it’ll just last as long as it has the resources to.
 It costs about $1,500 per month to break even, not including labor.

 Email us to stay in the loop for volunteer opportunities.

-ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Thomas Waddill’s, Anthony Laurence, and Emily Lee’s rental home’s backyard.
+ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Emily Lee’s and Thom Waddill’s rental home’s backyard.